iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 64

-- Grab your Phillips #00 screwdriver and remove those four 4.3 mm screws that are holding your LCD in place.
-Take your time and get them out—then you’ll be one step closer to that sweet, working screen!
+- Grab your Phillips #00 screwdriver and remove the four 4.3 mm screws holding that LCD in place.
+Once those are out, you're one step closer to getting everything back in action!

 Step 65

-- Now, give that iPad LCD a little flip like you're turning the pages of your favorite book, lifting it near the camera and flipping it over the home button end of the rear case.
+- Carefully flip the iPad LCD like you're turning a page in a book, starting near the camera and gently turning it over towards the home button side of the rear case.

-- Place the LCD face down, allowing easy access to those display cables.
-We're almost there!
+- Place the LCD face down to give yourself easy access to the display cables.

 Tools Used